All Episodes

 Time for him to shut up.

-Headline, geo, and then and then you look at it.
+Headline, Geo, and then and then you look at it.

-Look at look at it.
+Look at it.

-And it turns out to be seven out of ten uh Republican insiders in early states say they want him to shut up.
+And it turns out to be seven out of ten Republican insiders in early states say they want him to shut up.

-You know, the guys who pick the losing candidate, the guys who pick the fellows who give the fabulous concession speeches, the guys who give you John McCain and Mitt Romney and Bob Dole.
+You know, the guys who pick the losing candidate, the guys who pick the fellas who give the fabulous concession speeches, the guys who give you John McCain and Mitt Romney and Bob Dole.

 Nobody makes a concession speech on a Tuesday night in November like a mainstream Republican establishment candidate.